 Ink on handmade flax paper

-Mottainai is a Japanese admonition against waste.
+Mottainai 7 is part of a series looking at a Japanese ethic of the same name which admonishes waste.
 Born of the enforced frugality of poverty — and later of wartime — mottainai is both a practical and ethical commitment to preserve, repair, and reuse.
 As embodied in repeatedly patched indigo boro textiles, mottainai asserts the inherent dignity and worth – even sacredness — of humble objects.

 However, mottainai is equally an exhortation not to waste time.
 These drawings are not utilitarian work garments or blankets.
 The labor-intensive process of drawing, although akin to stitching, serves no practical purpose.
 In the end, does the drive to create beauty for its own sake respect or defy this exhortation?